Olivier Langrand, Executive Director

 Caroline Borek, Grants Manager

-Caroline is the grants manager for the Mediterranean Basin, Guinean Forests of West Africa and Mountains of Central Asia hotspots.
+Caroline is the grants manager for the Mediterranean Basin, Guinean Forests of West Africa, Coastal Forests of Eastern Africa and Mountains of Central Asia hotspots.
 A native of Northern Virginia, she received her bachelor of science degree in political science from Old Dominion University.
 In addition to ODU, Caroline has studied at the University of Leicester in the UK and at Harvard University.
 Prior to joining CEPF, she worked with grants, contracts and intellectual property at the National Science Foundation, International Trade Commission and Harvard.
 Her interest in ecosystems was sparked while hiking fresh lava fields in Hawaii.

 Pierre Carret, Grant Director